thisischandresh/thisischandresh.github.io/about.md

 Hi, this is Chandresh.
 I live in Mumbai.

-I'm happiest around plants, cats, and the sea.
-My daily life is spent sitting idle in open spaces, reading, colouring, and watching F1.
+I'm happiest around cats, plants and the sea.
+My daily life is spent reading, walking, cooking, and watching F1.

 ## Contact
   - [X (Twitter)](https://x.com/thisischandresh)